Botswana Highlights - Botswana

 Location : Victoria Falls

 This morning you have the option to get up before dawn and head out on an optional morning game drive.
 This time of day is when predators such as leopards and lions are spotted returning from their night's hunting.
 Return to the lodge for breakfast, then drive across the Zimbabwean border.
-After completing the border formalities, drive the remaining distance to Victoria Falls (a distance of approximately 100 km).
-Your adventure ends upon arrival in Vic Falls (approximately 2 pm) and no accommodation is included tonight.
+After completing the border formalities, drive the remaining distance to Victoria Falls.
+Your adventure ends when you arrive, at approximately 2 pm, and no accommodation is included tonight.
 Ask your travel specialist about post tour accommodation options if you're considering staying on in Victoria Falls a few extra days.
 Those staying longer can visit the falls and choose from various activities and excursions, including white water rafting, canoeing and flying fox rides.